abuzaforfagun/dynamodb-movie-book/Readme.md

 ## Project scope

 Create a movie book, where admin can create movies with actors.
 And user can check out movie details and submit their review.
 And we need to keep in mind that, this is a read heavy applicaiton.

+## How to contribute

+- Please create an issue/follow the exiting issues.
+- Create a PR containing, change description, unit and integration tests.

 ## Features